icehousesf/exchange-migration/ExchangeMigrationUpdate2016October.md

   * Andrew is working with Microsoft support and the WSI BAR team

+### 6) Outlook client via Outlook Anywhere Issue

+  * Outlook client from home is connecting to the old endpoint owa2.wsgc.com instead of the new hybrid.wsgc.com
+  * Also getting certificate alert for autodiscover.rejuvention.com during Outlook profile creation
+  * Cezar is working with Microsfot support on this

 ## Updates:

+*Friday 10/14/16:*

+1. Working with Kory on outbound mail issue from Exchange 2013 to @admin2.mail.onmicrosoft.com.
+Exchange on-prem user not able to send email to O365 users.
+There is no outbound connection for Exchange 2013 ET servers going out to O365.
+Created new NCCR REQ0059794.
+Sandeep Kumar from IT security team is helping me.

+2. Confirmed free/busy still works in both directions.
+My Exchange on-prem account can see O365 test account’s free/busy and vice versa.
+O365 test accounts used were cptestuser5 and 6 with targetAddress set to @wsiadmin2.mail.onmicrosoft.com.

+3. For issue #6, opened a new case #116101414803789 with Microsoft support.
+Worked with Rakesh from Microsoft.
+My account has full access permissions to RejuvWhiteGloves shared mailbox.
+Removed permissions resolved the certificate alert issue.
+Will look into the hybrid.wsgc.com issue on Monday.

 *Thursday 10/13/16:*

 1. Working with Kory on issue #3.
 Configured smarthost for “Outbound to Office 365” Send Connector with wsgc-com.mail.protection.outlook.com in Exchange 2013.
 Configured virtual directories for WebServices, OWA, ECP, MAPI, OAB and ActiveSync on all 7 Exchange 2013 CAS and MB servers.
 Modified the the “external host name” of Outlook Anywhere from owa2.wsgc.com to hybrid.wsgc.com on all 7 Exchange 13 servers.
 Ran HCW from RKEX13CAS2 server using my regular AD account on wsgc.com domain only successfully.
 Added wsiadmin2.onmicrosoft.com to “Outbound to Office 365” Send Connector and added  wsgc-com.mail.protection.outlook.com to Smart Host.
-Troubleshooting the TargetAddress issue - Exchange on-prem user not able to send email to O365 users.
+Troubleshooting the TargetAddress issue.

 2. Winoto got the outbound fax working by creating a Send connector in Exchange 2013.